Sexual practices between men: Frot

-Frot is a sexual activity between men that usually involves penis-to-penis contact.
-It is a form of frottage.
-Frot can be enjoyable because it mutually and simultaneously stimulates the genitals of both partners as it tends to produce pleasurable friction against the frenulum nerve bundle on the underside of each man's penile shaft, just below the urinary opening (meatus) of the penis head (glans penis).
+Frot is sexual activity between men based on penis-to-penis contact.
+Mutual and simultaneous stimulation of the genitals of both partners produces pleasurable friction against the frenulum nerve bundle, below the urinary opening (meatus) of the penis head (glans penis).
+Docking involves insertion of the glans penis into a partner's foreskin.

-Intercrural sex

-Intercrural sex is another form of non-penetrative sex that can be practiced between MSM.
-Docking (the insertion of one man's penis into another man's foreskin) is also practiced.
+Frottage refers broadly to genital rubbing, non-penetrative sex, or outercourse.
+Such practices include intercrural sex, with the penis thrust between a partner's legs or thighs, also known as interfemoral sex.
+Using feet to stimulate a partner's penis is a footjob.

 Sex toys

 MSM may use sex toys.
 According to an online survey of 25,294 men who self-reported a homosexual or bisexual orientation, 49.8% have used vibrators.
 Most men who had used a vibrator in the past reported use during masturbation (86.2%).
 When used during partnered interactions, vibrators were incorporated into foreplay (65.9%) and intercourse (59.4%).